 - We never track you for advertising purposes.
 No ad-platform trackers are installed on our site.
 We use Google Analytics to monitor how the site is used and to improve our services.

-- You have the right to request to see all the data we have on your or have it permantly deleted at anytime by deleting your account.
+- You have the right to request to see all the data we have on your or have it permanently deleted at any time by deleting your account.
 You also have other rights set-out below.

 - We store all data within the EU.
-Some third party services we use store data in the US, but all comply with GDPR.
+Some third-party services we use to store data in the US, but all comply with GDPR.

 How we obtain consent

 - Information we collect